Foods that Boost Serotonin Levels, Naturally

 Sometimes we may feel a bit down, moody or unmotivated for seemingly no reason.
 This may potentially be because of low serotonin levels in our brain.

 Some people choose medications to boost the availability of serotonin in the brain.
-For those looking for a more natural and safe approach, there are a ways to increase your body’s production of serotonin by providing it with the right resources to make more.
+For those looking for a more natural and safe approach, there are ways to increase your body’s production of serotonin by providing it with the right resources to make more.

 How the body produces serotonin